GeekAmita/myPortfolio/README.md

 ## Overview

-Link to live site: https://geekamita.vercel.app/
+Link to the site: https://geekamita.vercel.app/

 ## Built With